Search: 3045 results

 And they have been informed concerning thee, that thou teachest all the Jews among the nations apostasy from Moses, saying that they should not circumcise their children, nor walk in the customs.

-What then should be done?
-They will certainly hear that you have arrived.
+What then should we do?
+They will no doubt hear that you have come.

 Then Paul took the men, and the next day purifying himself with them entered into the temple, to signify the accomplishment of the days of purification, until that an offering should be offered for every one of them.